-to consider consumption inequality in a framework that allows changes in individual incomes to affect consumption allocations within the household.
-To this end, we study a collective model of household decision making based on the framework of Chiappori (1988) and refined in Chiappori (1992), Browning et al. (1994), Browning and Chiappori (1998), Chiappori et al. (2002) and Blundell et al. (2002).
-This framework is ideal for the study of consumption inequality within households as it is less restrictive than the unitary model, which assumes all individuals in the household share a common set of preferences.
-The collective framework is also less restrictive than any particular form of bargaining, as the only restriction on the intra-household allocation process is that households reach Pareto efficient allocations.
+In this section, we present a model that allows us to infer the level of consumption for each member of a household.
+The model is based on Chiappori's (1988, 1992) collective model of household decision making.
+This framework is less restrictive than the model of equal division underlying adult equivalence scales, as the only restriction on the intra-household allocation process is that households reach Pareto efficient allocations.
 We start with a description of the problem faced by single agents.
 We then describe the intra-household allocation decision of married couples.
 Finally, we outline the model restrictions that allow for the identification of the share of consumption allocated to each household member.